vaughanknight/vaughan/README.md

 calendar may be open, but this does not mean my schedule is open.
 Availability will determine how soon we can meet.

-We will run an all hands every 3 months, in which we will discuss high level progress, communication from our leadership, and I will share my thoughts.
+We will run a studio town hall every 3 months, in which we will discuss high level progress, communication from our leadership, and I will share my thoughts.
 I will seek input from you for this and welcome participation.
 I will also run these ahead of our skip meetings to make the most of the 1:1 interaction.